-Vancouver Moving Theatre (VMT) is an award-winning professional interdisciplinary company co-founded in the Downtown Eastside (1983) by Terry Hunter (Executive Director) and Savannah Walling (Artistic Director), co-founding members of the Mime Caravan (1973-74) and the avant-garde movement collective Terminal City Dance (1975-83).
-The Downtown Eastside, located on unceded Coast Salish Territory, is made up overlapping historic districts and is home to the largest Aboriginal “unofficial urban reserve” in Canada, the second largest historical Chinatown in North America, and to a succession of immigrant residential communities.
-For over fifteen years, VMT toured with drum dances and masked dance-dramas The Festival Characters, Drum Mother’s Gifts, Samarambi: Pounding of the Heart, Ab audire and Blood Music before co-producing original plays, concerts, and interdisciplinary events.
-Seasoned professionals on the festival and school touring circuits, VMT has presented over 4,000 performances to over half a million spectators on four continents; created over forty-five original interdisciplinary creations; originated four community residency templates; developed Drum Dance and Integrated Performer Training Programs; co-produced fifteen annual inter/multi-arts festivals and completed sixteen tours of B.C., six tours of Western Canada, five Canadian tours, and seven international engagements (Australia, Asia, Europe and USA).
-VMT has co-produced with partners: Young People’s Theatre (Luigi’s Kitchen, Hot Music/Cool Tales: The Art and Science of Sound); innovative interdisciplinary adaptations of classical literature for the main-stage, including the annual Bah!
-Humbug! and Bharata Natyam based Tales from the Ramayana; and award-winning and nominated The Good Person of Setzuan, SuckerFalls: A Musical about Demons of the Forest and the Soul, Crime and Punishment and The Idiot.
-After touring internationally for fifteen years, VMT shifted focus towards an evolving series of professional produced, critically acclaimed festivals and community plays: pioneering arts-based community development projects tailored with, for and about the Downtown Eastside community.
-Highlights include the Strathcona Artist at Home Festival (1999-2004); multi-disciplinary annual flagship Downtown Eastside Heart of the City Festival (2004-present), a twelve day festival that features hundreds of artists and residents at over one hundred events at over forty-five venues throughout the Downtown Eastside); In the Heart of a City: The Downtown Eastside Community Play (2003), co-produced with Carnegie Community Centre assisted by 2,000 volunteers and eighty community actors performing to sold-house houses and standing ovations; the giant shadow screen production We Are All In This Together:The Shadows Project – Addiction and Recovery (2005-07); clown-based A Downtown Eastside Romeo and Juliet (2008); puppet and promenade-style The Minotaur Dreams (2011) co-produced with BC’s Runaway Moon Theatre; and tributes to the East End’s Black, Aboriginal and Ukrainian communities: Spirit Rising Festival (2011) and East End Blues and All That Jazz (2008/09/11) with Centre of Integration for African Immigrants); Storyweaving (2012) with Vancouver Aboriginal Friendship Centre; and Bread & Salt (2013) with Association of United Ukrainian Canadians.
-Vancouver Moving Theatre’s broad-ranging activities include New Directions: 4th National Canadian Community Play Symposium; Downtown Eastside Artfare Institutes, leadership training in community-engaged arts co-produced with Toronto’s Jumblies Theatre; the Artists in the Atrium Indigenous Art Market and, with C3 Society, Black Strathcona interactive new media project.
-VMT’s productions and projects have been supported by co-producing international partnerships: The Canada Project, Nordiskteaterlaboratorium/Odin Teatret; national and regional partnerships: Toronto’s Jumblies Theatre, Calgary’s Trickster Theatre, Enderby, BC’s Runaway Moon Theatre; local partnerships: Axis Theatre, Firehall Arts Centre, Mandala Arts & Culture, New World Theatre/ PuSh International Performing Arts Festival, Ruby Slippers Theatre, Savage God Theatre, SFU/Woodwards Cultural Programs, Touchstone Theatre, Vancouver Playhouse Theatre Company; and community partnerships, including among others: Association of United Ukrainian Canadians, Carnegie Community Centre, Centre of Integration for African Immigrants, Dr. Sun Yat-Sen Classical Chinese Garden, Downtown Eastside Neighbourhood House, Vancouver Aboriginal Friendship Centre, and the Vancouver Japanese Language School and Japanese Hall.
-Awards VMT co-productions and its directors have received multiple Jessie Richardson Awards, including Outstanding Production (The Good Person of Setzuan and Crime and Punishment), and Significant Achievement in Spectacle Design.
-Savannah Walling was the first recipient (1988) of the Halla Kaiulani Keali’inohomoku Memorial Research Choreographer-in-Residence (Cross-Cultural Dance Resources, Flagstaff, Arizona, USA).
-Vancouver Moving Theatre received the 2008 City of Vancouver Cultural Harmony Award.
-In recognition for their significant contribution to arts, community bridge building and cultural harmony, VMT’s Terry Hunter and Savannah Walling are recipients of the 2008 British Columbia Community Achievement Award, the 2009 Vancouver Mayor’s Award - Community Art , and the 2013 Queen Elizabeth II Diamond Jubilee Medal.
+Vancouver Moving Theatre (VMT) is an award-winning professional multi-arts company co-founded in the Downtown Eastside (1983) by Terry Hunter (Executive Director) and Savannah Walling (Artistic Director), co-founding members of the Mime Caravan (1973-74) and the avant-garde movement collective Terminal City Dance (1975-83) which went on to became the Vancouver Dance Centre.
+Situated on unceded Coast Salish territories, the Downtown Eastside is made up overlapping historic districts and is home to one of Canada’s largest Indigenous “unofficial urban reserves”, the second largest historical Chinatown in North America, and to a succession of immigrant residential communities.
+PRODUCTION HISTORY For over fifteen years, VMT toured with drum dances and masked dance-dramas The Festival Characters, Drum Mother’s Gifts, Samarambi: Pounding of the Heart, Ab audire and Blood Music.
+Seasoned professionals on the festival and school touring circuits, VMT presented over 4,000 performances to over half a million spectators (North America, Australia, Asia, and Europe), Drum Dance Workshops and Integrated Performer Training.
+VMT has co-produced with partners: Young People’s Theatre (Luigi’s Kitchen, Hot Music/Cool Tales: The Art and Science of Sound); innovative interdisciplinary mainstage adaptations of classic literature, Bah Humbug!
+(2010-2020), Bharata Natyam-based Tales from the Ramayana; and award-winning and nominated The Good Person of Setzuan, Sucker Falls: A Musical about Demons of the Forest and the Soul, Crime and Punishment and The Idiot.
+After 2000, VMT shifted focus to professionally produced, pioneering arts-based community development projects tailored with, for and about the Downtown Eastside community, and co-presented with local, regional and national partners.
+Highlights include the Strathcona Artist at Home Festival (1999-2004); multi-disciplinary annual flagship Downtown Eastside Heart of the City Festival (2004-present), a twelve day festival that features hundreds of artists and residents at over one hundred events at over forty-five venues throughout the Downtown Eastside; In the Heart of a City: The Downtown Eastside Community Play (2003), co-produced with Carnegie Community Centre, over eighty community actors performed to sold-house houses and standing ovations; the giant shadow screen production We Are All In This Together:The Shadows Project – Addiction and Recovery (2005-07); clown-based A Downtown Eastside Romeo and Juliet (2008); puppet and promenade-style The Minotaur Dreams (2011); tributes to the East End’s Black, Indigenous, Japanese, and Ukrainian communities: Spirit Rising Festival (2011), East End Blues and All That Jazz (2008-2018); Storyweaving (2012); Bread & Salt (2013); Against the Current (2015); The Big House community gatherings and cultural feasts (2010-2015); Realms of Refuge evolving gallery (2016); and the national tour of Weaving Reconciliation: Our Way (2018), in collaboration with Indigenous and non-Indigenous partners across the country.
+VMT’s wide-ranging activities include partnering with multiple arts and non-arts organizations including Train of Thought national tour, TRACKS: 7th Canadian Community Play Symposium (Vancouver and Enderby), Downtown Eastside Artfare Institutes leadership training in community-engaged arts; Artists in the Atrium Indigenous Art Market & Showcase; Black Strathcona interactive media project; public art installations Survivors Totem Pole (Sacred Circle Society), canoe landings with protocol (Pulling Together Canoes Society).
+As an associate partner, VMT has partnered on innovative productions: the chamber opera MISSING (City Opera Vancouver and Pacific Opera Victoria), teen suicide prevention play Beneath the Surface (Imagi’Nation Collective), and Inheritance: A Pick the Path Experience (Alley Theatre and Touchstone Theatre).
+Over its thirty-seven year history, VMT has partnered with hundreds of arts and non-arts organizations: from the Canada Project and Nordisteaterlabattorium/Odin Teatret (Denmark) to the LA Poverty Department (Los Angeles); from Jumblies Theatre + Arts and Native Earth Performing Arts (Toronto) to Théâtre Cercle Molière (Winnipeg); from Runaway Moon Theatre to the En’owkin Centre, Penticton First Nation (BC); from SFU Woodward’s Cultural Programs and Full Circle First Nations Performance to Alley Theatre, Firehall Arts Centre, NeWorld Theatre, Ruby Slippers, and Touchstone Theatre; from Mandala Arts & Culture to the Dr. Sun Yat-sen Classical Chinese Garden and Powell Street Festival; from the Carnegie Community Centre and the Association of United Ukrainian Canadians to the Vancouver Aboriginal Friendship Centre and Centre of Integration of African Immigrants; and from City Opera Vancouver to the Vancouver Board of Parks and Recreation (Metro Vancouver).